schibsted/spid-tech-docs/resources/articles/getting-started-with-direct-payment.md

 The required fields for a direct charge are:

-- `requestReference` - Some unique reference for this order (typically, your order ID)
+- `requestReference` - Some unique reference for this order (typically, your order ID).
-- `items` - A JSON array of order items
+- `items` - A JSON array of order items.
-- `hash` - A [verified hash](/verified-hash/) of the parameters in the request
+- `hash` - A [verified hash](/verified-hash/) of the parameters in the request.

 Each order item should have at least the following fields:

-- `name`
+- `name` - So the customer knows what they're paying for.
-- `price` - Price, including VAT, in "cents", e.g. NOK100 is represented as 10000
+- `price` - Price, including VAT, in "cents", e.g. NOK100 is represented as 10000.
-- `vat` - VAT in percent * 100, 25% is represented as 2500
+- `vat` - VAT in percent * 100, 25% is represented as 2500.

 And optionally `quantity`, if other than `1`.